 The Youth Council started in 2001 with the notion that young people care about others and their community and they would like to have a voice in the issues, challenges and opportunities they face both now and in the future.

-The Council is made up of three WHS juniors and three WHS seniors.
+The Council is made up of three WHS seniors and three WHS juniors.
 Members apply for a 2-year position on the Council.
 Youth Council members learn about nonprofit organizations in our community, learn leadership skills, become involved in philanthropy and make a difference.

 Since starting in 2001 more than 60 students have been involved.
 Members currently are:

 Seniors: Hannah Herzog, Carter Schmidt and Lucy Walker

 The Youth Council members held their first meeting this fall via Zoom and conducted their annual SWOT Analysis.

 - School clubs and extracurricular activities for all age groups